akshitmittal20/Todo_App_MERN/README.md

 ## TODO Application
 ***Both Frontend and Backend***

-This projects is a TODO Application
+This is a TODO Application

 USER:
 - Anyone can create a Todo